UlfricNormcloak/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+In the anonymous function 'name' is referenced in the string in the console.log.
+When the variables dansRoll and zoesRoll are declared and the arguments are passed, the console.log within the inner function calls it parent or outer function.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+dansRoll will produce a string with the name "Dan" and a random generated number between 1 and 6.
+The argument "Dan" will stay the same because it is a const and cannot be redeclared, but the number can changed every time the function runs.
+The roll can come up different.

 c.
 What is the lexical scope of `newRoll`?

+newRoll is function scoped to the function it lives within.

 ### Task 3 - Stretch Goals